hadarge/yoshi/docs/guides/export-es-modules.md

+---
+id: export-es-modules
+title: Export ES Modules
+sidebar_label: Export ES Modules
+---

-# How to export ES modules along with commonjs?
+## How to export ES modules along with commonjs?

 ### TL;DR
 Add `module: 'path/to/entry.js'` in your `package.json` and make sure you are **not** using[`babel-plugin-transform-es2015-modules-commonjs`](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-modules-commonjs) in `.babelrc`.
 Similarly, for typescript project, make sure you have `{"module": "es6"}` in `tsconfig.json`.